Review of Anna Karenina (1873)

 Tolstoy understands Levin’s free-thinking ideology better than Dostoevsky did writing Crime and Punishment (1866).
 However, atheism is not well represented.
 Golenishtchev, a minor character, describes those who’ve learned from Darwin as “savages” and denialists in part 5, chapter 9.
 In part 8, chapter 9, Levin rejects both materialism and then-current Western philosophy as inapplicable to the basic questions of life.
 In part 8, chapter 12, he forms the belief that such teachings would have driven him to murder—as they supposedly drove Raskolnikov—if it had not been for his Christian upbringing.
 This is a cowardly, ignorant and false conclusion, but thankfully, the modern teachings of Darwin et al. do not in fact drive anybody to murder within the novel.

 Brother Nikolay’s trolling on his death bed, which I find hilarious in its believable awfulness, leaves a cautiously positive spin on the new mode of thinking.
-Nikolay is delusional, and an asshole, and made to suffer in proportion, but unlike the Christian Ivanovna, the dying atheist Nikolay is not cruel.
+Nikolay is delusional, and obnoxious, and made to suffer in proportion, but unlike the Christian Ivanovna, the dying atheist Nikolay is not cruel.
 Tolstoy does not demean him by forcing any sincere last-minute repentance.
-When Nikolay finally goes, there is nothing in it to contradict atheism.
+When Nikolay finally goes, there is nothing in it to contradict or disparage atheism.
 This detail, in my opinion, illustrates the novel’s position in history, not only in describing Russia as it was, but also its position in literary history, between the realist novels Anna reads and a budding literary modernism.